Italian Benghazi: History

 Bengasi italiana was conquered by the British Army in February 1941, but after only 2 months (when Australian troops harassed the civilian population) the Italians reconquered the city with the help of Rommel's Afrika Korps.
 The British definitively occupied the city after the Battle of El Alamein.
 Benghazi was heavily bombed during World War II (more than one thousand times) and when the British finally occupied the city in December 1942 nearly 85% of it was damaged or destroyed.

 Benghazi was then governed by the British until independence in 1951.
 Under the terms of the 1947 peace treaty with the Allies Italy relinquished all claims to Libya.

 After World War II, the era of international decolonization fostered an exodus of Italians from Benghazi, especially after Libya became independent in 1953.
 After 1970 the Italian population of the city, reduced to a few hundred inhabitants, practically disappeared when Libyan president Muammar Gaddafi ordered the expulsion of all Italians from his country.
 At present, the Libyan Italians (and the few Bengasini still living) are organized in the Associazione Italiani Rimpatriati dalla Libia.

+Italian Benghazi was again severely damaged in the Battle of Benghazi, during the Second Libyan Civil War.
+Those who did not leave the quarter at the onset of the fighting were ordered to leave following the victory of Khalifa Haftar's Libyan National Army (LNA) in 2017.

+The remains of Italian Benghazi have been a target of the LNA since Haftar's victory.
+In March 2023, a large group of Italian-era buildings, including the Berenice Theatre, Albergo hotel, and dozens of buildings along Omar Al Mukhtar Street, were demolished in the middle of the night by the LNA, with no plans to rebuild.
+The municipal government was not notified of the operation.
+Despite outrage from Benghazi locals and Libyans abroad, the Italian consul in Benghazi stated that the demolitions did not constitute an assault on Benghazi's colonial heritage, and were intended to remove buildings damaged beyond repair during the war.